Mean Girls: Plot

 After being homeschooled her entire life and having spent the last twelve years in Africa, 16-year-old Cady Heron begins her first day at North Shore High School.
-She has trouble making friends and is put down by the teachers on her first day, although she does befriend outcasts Janis Ian and Damian Leigh.
-Janis and Damian explain the school's various cliques to her, warning her about the "Plastics", a trio of wealthy and mean girls consisting of ruthless queen bee Regina George, insecure gossiper Gretchen Wieners, and bubbly airhead Karen Smith.
+She struggles to make friends and is patronized by the teachers, but befriends outcasts Janis Ian and Damian Leigh.
+Janis and Damian explain the school's various cliques to her and warn her about the "Plastics", a trio of wealthy mean girls consisting of ruthless queen bee Regina George, insecure gossiper Gretchen Wieners, and bubbly airhead Karen Smith.
 Regina, Gretchen, and Karen take a shine to Cady and unexpectedly invite her to join the Plastics.
 Upon realizing this, Janis hatches a plan to infiltrate the group and destroy Regina's reputation.

 Cady becomes infatuated with her classmate Aaron Samuels.
-Karen and Gretchen warn her that, as Regina's ex-boyfriend, he is off-limits, though Regina assures Cady she does not care if Cady and Aaron date.
-Despite Janis's insistence that Regina is "evil", Cady comes to enjoy hanging out with the group, including writing insulting remarks about their classmates and teachers in a scrapbook called the "Burn Book."
-However, at a Halloween house party, instead of talking to Aaron on Cady's behalf, Regina kisses him in front of her and resumes their relationship.
-Feeling betrayed, an enraged Cady fully commits to Janis's plan.
+Karen and Gretchen reveal that Aaron is Regina's ex-boyfriend and thus is off-limits, though Regina claims not to care if Cady and Aaron date.
+Despite Janis's warnings, Cady comes to enjoy hanging out with the group, including writing insulting remarks about their classmates and teachers in a scrapbook called the "Burn Book."
+At a Halloween house party, Regina promises to talk to Aaron on Cady's behalf, but instead kisses him in front of her and resumes their relationship.
+Enraged, Cady fully commits to Janis's plan.

-Over the following months, Cady, with Janis and Damian's help, manages to trick Gretchen into revealing her secrets, break up Regina's relationship with Aaron (and spend time with him by pretending to need math tutoring), and cause her to gain weight by giving her high-calorie snack bars under the pretense that they are diet food.
-After violating the Plastics' dress code rules by wearing sweatpants on Monday, Regina is kicked out of the group and Cady becomes the new "queen bee".
+Over the following months, Cady, with Janis and Damian's help, manages to trick Gretchen into divulging secrets, sabotage Regina's relationship with Aaron (and spend time with him by pretending to need math tutoring, despite being mathematically gifted), and cause Regina to gain weight by giving her high-calorie snack bars under the pretense that they are diet food.
+After violating the Plastics' dress code rules by wearing sweatpants on Monday due to her weight gain, Regina is ousted from the group, as Cady replaces her as "queen bee".